Translated Renter Resources

 Understand your responsibilities

-Depending on your landlord and whether you are renting an apartment or house, you may or may not be responsible for certain utility bills, such as natural gas.
-Often, a landlord will cover certain things like garbage and water.
+Depending on the property owner and whether you are renting an apartment or house, you may or may not be responsible for certain utility bills, such as natural gas.
+Often, a property owner will cover certain things like garbage and water.
 But, when it comes to gas and electric service, many times renters are responsible for setting up and paying for the service.
-Be sure to ask about your landlord’s policies when touring the apartment or house.
-Study up on the lease that is provided by the landlord so you are not stuck without lights or heat when you move in.
+Be sure to ask about your property owner’s policies when touring the home.
+Study up on the lease that is provided by the property owner so you are not stuck without lights or heat when you move in.

 Once you move in, be sure to review each of your utility bills for discrepancies, particularly if you live in an apartment.
-There have been instances of one apartment paying for the service of another unit or common building electric usage such as public lights or laundry services being inappropriately charged to a resident.
+There have been instances of one apartment paying for the service of another unit or common building electric usages such as public lights or laundry services being inappropriately charged to a resident.
 If this is the case, contact your utility.
-While the utility is not responsible for reimbursing you, they can provide information that you can in turn, use to solve the problem with your landlord.
+While the utility is not responsible for reimbursing you, they can provide information that you can, in turn, use to solve the problem with the property owner.

-If your landlord is responsible for these resources, it is still important to use these resources wisely.
-Stay in communication with your landlord to make sure energy is being used wisely for comfort in your home or apartment.
+If the property owner is responsible for these resources, it is still important to use these resources wisely.
+Stay in communication with the property owner to make sure energy is being used wisely for comfort in your home.

 Ask about appliances and mechanical systems

-If you are moving to an apartment or house in which you will be responsible for utility bills, be sure to ask your landlord questions about the major mechanical systems such as the furnace, water heater, and air conditioner.
+If you are moving to an apartment or house in which you will be responsible for utility bills, be sure to ask the property owner questions about the major mechanical systems such as the furnace, water heater, and air conditioner.
 Find out who is responsible for having the furnace and air conditioner serviced each year.
-Good information to have when deciding on a new home or apartment is understanding how efficient the appliances are and whether they are gas or electric.
-This is very important to understand when thinking through what your budget for a new home or apartment is.
+Good information to have when deciding on a new home is understanding how efficient the appliances are and whether they are gas or electric.
+This is very important to understand when thinking through what your budget for your home is.
 Many people only focus on the rent when considering whether or not a place is within their budget.
-But, there can be many hidden costs that can add up quickly and old, inefficient appliances are one of them.
+However, there can be many hidden costs that can add up quickly, and old, inefficient appliances are one of them.